express-rate-limit/express-slow-down/README.md

 ### Additonal options from express-rate-Limit

-Because express-rate-limit is used internallo, additional options that it supports may be passed in.
+Because express-rate-limit is used internally, additional options that it supports may be passed in.
 See https://github.com/express-rate-limit/express-rate-limit#configuration for the complete list.
-Note that the `limit` (`max`) option is not supported (use `delayAfter` instead), nor is `handler` or the various headers options.
+Note that the `limit` (`max`) option is not supported (use `delayAfter` instead), nor is the `handler` or various headers options.

 ## License